 Try Agentic AI With Your Business Data

 The Moltbot phenomenon shows what happens when AI agents can access and act on real information.
-If you’re curious about this agentic experience but want something immediately practical—and considerably less chaotic than Moltbook—you can try DataVessel‘s MCP servers.
+If you want something immediately practical (and lower-risk than giving an agent your email), try DataVessel, a Slack-native AI agent platform that connects to Google Analytics, Search Console, Shopify, and HubSpot.

 Moltbook: Where AI Agents Socialize